molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 >--out chr$chrNumber
 >done

-Afterwards the created PED and MAP can be used as input for your analysis.
+Afterwards the created PED and MAP files can be used as input for your analysis.
 The directory containing the PED/MAP files should be specified as `studyInputDir` in the sampleWorksheet.csv which is explained later in this manual.

 ####3.1 Test data
 In case you don't have study data, a test dataset containing 60 samples from HapMap revision22 on build37 (chr20 & 21) of the human genome is available for download.
 This set can be used in combination with the included `workflow.csv`.